DefinedNet/nebula-docs/src/data/config-reference.md

             must be either true or false (and the default will be the inverse).
             CIDR rules are matched after interface name rules.
 Default is all local IP addresses.
+          example: |-
+            local_allow_list:
+              # Example to block tun0 and all docker interfaces.
+              interfaces:
+                tun0: false
+                'docker.*': false
+              # Example to only advertise this subnet to the lighthouse.
+                "10.0.0.0/8": true
     - name: listen
       description: listen sets the UDP port Nebula will use for sending/receiving traffic and for handshakes.
 The default here is 4242.
 For a lighthouse